Fürstenrieder Straße

-The Fürstenrieder Straße is an almost five-kilometer-long important inner-city connecting road in Munich.
+The Fürstenrieder Straße is an almost five-kilometer-long important inner-city connecting road in Munich, Germany.
 It is named after the Fürstenried Palace, which lies near its southern end.

 Route

 The Fürstenrieder Straße leads through the districts of Laim, Sendling-Westpark and Hadern to the northern edge of Fürstenried and forms a section of the only partially completed Outer Ring.
 Over almost its entire length it is made up of six-lanes with a green central strip.
 It is also part of the shortest inner-city connection between the Bundesautobahn 8 (Westast) and the Bundesautobahn 95.

 The road starts at Landsberger Straße in Laim as the southern continuation of Wotanstraße.
 It runs in a straight line to the south, crosses Agnes-Bernauerstraße and Gotthardstraße and crosses the Bundesautobahn 96 at junction 38.
 It passes close to Westpark, from which it is separated only by several school buildings (Erasmus-Grasser-Gymnasium, Ludwigsgymansium).
 It then passes Waldfriedhof to the east.
 It crosses under the Bundesautobahn 95 leading into the city at exit 2 Kreuzhof and changes there into Boschetsrieder Straße and therefore into a west-eastern tangential road of the Outer Ring.